JuliusHarms/rqc_adapter/README.md

 5. Configure Cron Environment (Optional)

     If you already use cron with Janeway, your existing setup should work and you can skip this step.
-    If this is your first cron job for Janeway, you must configure the cron environment so it can access Python, Django, your database, and Janeway settings.
+    If this is your first cron job for Janeway, you must configure the cron environment so cron can access Python, Django, your database, and Janeway settings.
     Edit your crontab:

     ```bash